‘Lagos Loves Damini’ Only Confirmed How Lowly Nigerian Concertgoers are Prioritised

 The average person who attended that show planned their day around it with hopes that the various teams would keep their end of the bargain.
 So, it was only gross incompetence by all parties involved in the planning stages despite having ample time to do various pre-show routine checks.

 The consumer protection act in Nigeria covers the right to safety of consumers, but this is constantly flouted by show organisers.
-By February, the elections will be in full swing, but already, the socio-political climate is tense with little guarantee for security at night time.
-They paid no consideration to this by not adhering to the set time, thus endangering the lives and safety of all who came to be stranded.

-On Burna Boy’s part, he lacked character in the way he addressed the crowd that night and cowardly posted a fleeting IG story to address the sham of a show the next day.
+Burna Boy lacked character in the way he addressed the crowd that night.

 In the end, Burna Boy gets his cut, as well as the organisers, and life goes on until another concert where concertgoers will be disregarded, abused, and handed down an apology to save face.
 Nigerian concertgoers remain the butt of the joke in Nigeria.
 It is almost as if they are granted a favour by these artistes.
 This has to change.